ob2301/AI-Document-Parser/README.md

 # AI-Web-Quiz-Generator
 A web app that generates quizzes from text input using an LLM and evaluates answers in real-time.
+Created for Forum Systems, Inc.

 public - index.html